Skip to content

 Free Codon Optimization Tool

 Optimize codons for E. coli, human, CHO, yeast, and insect cells.
-See codon-by-codon changes, CAI scores, GC% analysis, and restriction enzyme site checks — no registration required.
+CAI scores, GC% analysis, 5′ mRNA structure prediction, codon pair bias scoring, and RE site checks — with custom codon table upload.
+No registration required.

 Sequence Input